 About the author

-Tomas Rencoret leads Growth Marketing at Spot AI, where he helps safety and operations teams use Video AI to cut safety & security incidents, and boost productivity.
+Tomas Rencoret leads the Growth Marketing team at Spot AI, where he helps safety and operations teams use video AI to cut safety and security incidents as well as boost productivity.